-Personally, I have used this practice successfully for back pain, shingles, headaches, broken bones, mental anguish, sadness, and grief.
-Whatever the cause of your pain (in my case today, toxic foods), if you can maintain a relaxed and focused mind through these simple steps, you can render your day quite blissful, at least for a few hours.
-It puts me in a state of simplicity and joy for quite a while.
-Of course if I have to get up to pee, to eat, or if someone calls on the phone, then the pain returns.
-Still, it is very beneficial to do this meditation at least once a day, to give you some relief from constant agony.
+I have used this practice successfully for back pain, shingles, migraine headaches, toxic accumulation, broken bones, mental anguish, sadness, and grief.
+Whatever the cause of your pain, if you can maintain a relaxed and focused mind following these simple steps, you can turn your day into quiet bliss, at least for a few hours.
+Doing it puts me in a state of timeless joy for a time.
+Of course, if I have to get up to pee, to eat, or if someone calls on the phone, then the pain returns.
+Still, it is very beneficial to do this meditation whenever possible, to give you some relief from constant agony.

 What is pain?

 Pain is a very powerful concentrated energy in the body and nervous system, that is waiting to be digested, absorbed, and released.
-Pain is an invitation to listen to it and change your state of being.
+Pain is an invitation to listen to it, to focus on it, to dissolve it, and change your state of being.
 My brilliant first teacher, Swami Rudrananda, Rudi (the first American Swami) said that “Pain is God’s Love.”
 That was hard for me to understand at first.
 Think about it.
 Pain is just energy insisting, demanding to be noticed and acknowledged.
 It offers us no other choice.
-An intelligent person can learn to USE PAIN to deepen his/her relationship to the Self, to release the past and heal on every level.
+An intelligent, aware person can learn to USE PAIN to deepen his/her relationship to the Self, to release the past and heal on every level.

 Every chronic pain carries an important personal message for you.
 It probably won’t be a message in words.
 And it may take you some time to discover.
 You can just face the pain inside you and ask: “What am I to learn from you?”
 Keep asking.
 The answer may not come in any familiar form, but it will come eventually.
 Maybe it will come in your dreams, maybe in something during your day, or maybe just a change of the way you feel about life.